This article contains subject matter, including a fictional story, that some may find upsetting. Discretion is advised.

 Duct Tape Gags

-Apart from their defeated eyes, the tape over their mouths and arms tied behind their backs elicited a collective gasp in 1989.
+Apart from their bound arms and defeated eyes, their tape-concealed mouths elicited a collective gasp in 1989.

-However, upon further inspection, you’ll find that the tape and bounds are a red herring.
+However, upon further inspection, you’ll find the tape and bounds are a red herring.

 Despite the common movie cliche, putting duct tape over someone’s mouth is NOT an effective way of keeping them silent.
-The tape will gradually lose its adhesiveness upon exposure to skin warmth and sweat.
+The tape will gradually lose its adhesiveness when exposed to sweat and skin warmth.

 Plus, all you’d have to do is (literally) open your mouth.
 No, really.
-Expand your jaw and facial muscles and the tape will give way.
+Expand your jaw and the tape will give way.
+Guaranteed.

 If this was a legimitate kidnapping with two kids gagged, why didn’t they just do that?
 Open their mouths?

-Both kids have their hands tied behind their back with an unseen rope … or do they?
+Both kids have their hands tied behind their back with unseen rope … or do they?

 A closer examination shows the girl’s shoulders are too relaxed and her elbow is jutting out in a comfortable position.

-If your hands are forcibly tied behind your back, your shoulders will probably tighten.
-You may say, “but Tara grew accustomed to the stress over a period of several months, and became resigned to her plight!”
+If your hands are forcibly tied behind you, your shoulders will probably tighten.
+You may say, “But Tara grew accustomed to the stress over a period of several months.
+She became resigned to her plight!”

 Okay, that’s fair.
 Except for the objects near her that are meant for holding with your hands.